Mezue3000/DataScience_World/MySQL Database_Design/README.md

 The repository contains the SQL database design for

-**Blogpost**:I designed this database to store, manage blog posts, comments and users.
+**Blogpost**:I designed this database to store, manage blog posts, comments and users.[SQL]

-**Bank-Transaction**:My goal of this database is to provide an efficient and reliable system for managing bank transaction like store and manage transaction data, track account balance, provide transaction history and enhance customer service.
+**Bank-Transaction**:My goal of this database is to provide an efficient and reliable system for managing bank transaction like store and manage transaction data, track account balance, provide transaction history and enhance customer service.[SQL]

 These design are structured to ensure efficient data storage, retrieval, and integrity.